 - Appointment and scheduling

 With all this dexterity, there’s always room for creative ideas to fill a vacant niche in the mHealth space.
 For example, Fit for Bucks is a deeply integrated wearables mobile application we helped to make that counts the number of steps people take during the day and gives points that can be spent as discounts in local stores.
 That’s a unique idea helping local business owners build better conversion while promoting physical activity among people.

 Top healthcare apps by revenue

-According to Sensortower, the list of top-grossing health & fitness apps worldwide looks like this (all are available for iOS and Android devices):
+According to Statista, the list of leading health & fitness apps worldwide for 2022 looks like this (based on Google Play Store statistics):